medly/starter/packages/component/README.md

 # ⚛️ Create React Component

 A platform to generate simple react components.
+Use `typescript` language.

 ## Getting Started
 - **NPM** is used to publish, discover, install, and develop node programs.